Skip to main content

 });

-You can also use arrow functions to define non-callback functions.
-In the following example, we can see this and also see how we can return an object by using parentheses:
+You can also use arrow functions for non-callback functions.
+Here’s how to return an object using parentheses:

 const greet = (name, age) => ({